 She’s a passionate advocate of local film, pushing for mainstream broadcast coverage of local film premieres and releases, and has acted as a judge, host and ambassador for several local film competitions, festivals and awards evenings, including the 48Hour Film Festival, Show Me Shorts, the Documentary Edge Festival and the Reel Screen Awards.

-Roughcut is made possible with financial assistance from the New Zealand Film Commission
+Roughcut was made possible with financial assistance from the New Zealand Film Commission